 Board of Directors

-The Board of Directors at Community School is a highly engaged and collaborative working group of current and past parents, alumni, and business and philanthropic leaders who are deeply committed to the school's mission and vision.
+The Board of Directors at Sun Valley Community School is a highly engaged and collaborative working group of current and past parents, alumni, and business and philanthropic leaders who are deeply committed to the school's mission and vision.
 Board Directors play a vital role in setting strategic and advancement initiatives for the school, while also providing fiduciary and governance oversight.
 Board Directors also collaborate with the Head of School, providing guidance and support, to ensure the school's long-term success.

 - Brent Stevens, Chair

 - Ruth Glass